How to Winterize a Tankless Water Heater and Protect the Plumbing System

 By following these steps, your tankless water heater will be free of water and fully winterized.

-Can I Fix A Frozen Tankless Water Heater (Unfreeze)?
+Can I Fix a Frozen Tankless Water Heater (Unfreeze)?

 If your tankless water heater becomes frozen, it is crucial to address the issue promptly and take steps to unfreeze it.
 The accumulation of ice can cause damage to internal components, particularly those made of plastic, as well as sensors and electronics.